Slovakia (political party)

+Slovakia (Slovensko), known as Ordinary People and Independent Personalities (Obyčajní ľudia a nezávislé osobnosti, OĽANO) until 2023, is a populist political party in Slovakia.
+Founded in 2011 by former businessman Igor Matovič, the party champions anti-corruption, anti-elitist and anti-establishment sentiments.
+It is also frequently identified as a business-firm party.

+The party served as the parliamentary opposition during two electoral terms: 2012–2016 and 2016–2020.
+In 2020, it emerged victorious in the parliamentary election and subsequently formed a coalition government.
+In government, the party advocated for conservative, familistic policies through the implementation of expanded social welfare and pro-natalist measures, while concurrently opposing the promotion of LGBT and reproductive rights.
+Following the collapse of the governing coalition and subsequent snap election in 2023, the party has been opposition once again.

 History

+Opposition (2012–2020)

-The four Ordinary People (OĽaNO) MPs were Igor Matovič, Erika Jurinová, Martin Fecko, Jozef Viskupič.
-OĽaNO sat in the National Council with the SaS and signed an agreement with the SaS that its members could not cross the floor to another group.
+The initial four Ordinary People (OĽaNO) MPs were Igor Matovič, Erika Jurinová, Martin Fecko, Jozef Viskupič.
+OĽaNO sat in the National Council with Freedom and Solidarity (SaS), and signed an agreement with SaS that its members could not cross the floor to another group.
 In June and July 2010, it was rumoured that OĽaNO would refuse to back the programme of the new centre-right coalition, which included Freedom and Solidarity, and whose majority depended on Ordinary People.

 In August 2010, Matovič said that it was not the right time to become an independent party.
 However, on 28 October 2011, Ordinary People filed a formal party registration, while Matovič announced that the party would compete in 2012 parliamentary election as a separate electoral list, of independents and representatives of the Civic Conservative Party and the Conservative Democrats.
 In the 2012 election, the party came in third place overall, winning 8.55% of the vote and 16 seats.

 In the 2014 European elections, OĽaNO came in fourth place nationally, receiving 7.46% of the vote and electing 1 MEP.

 In the 2016 parliamentary election, Ordinary People ran in alliance with New Majority.
 They received 11.02% votes in Slovakia and consequently 19 MPs in the Slovak Parliament, 17 of whom came from Ordinary People.

 In 2014–2019, the party was member of European Parliament group of European Conservatives and Reformists and in 2019 switched to the European People's Party group.

 At the February 2020 parliamentary election, the Party received 25.0% of the vote, winning a 53 of 150 seats in the National Council.
 Party leader Igor Matovič was appointed as the Prime Minister designate.